Audience: Public Sector Contracting & Procurement | Government, DoD, Aerospace IT Executives

 A large portion of Microsoft’s Premier/Unified support is outsourced and delivered by foreign nationals.
 For many Federal agencies, Defense contractors and Aerospace enterprises, this introduces unnecessary risk of data exfiltration, ransomware and espionage.

-— Robert E. LaMear IV, CEO – US CLOUD
+— Robert E. LaMear IV, FOUNDER, US CLOUD

 Microsoft does have a limited pool of active security clearance Designated Support Engineers (DSE) available at ultra-premium rates for their Federal Cloud customers’ IT projects.
 However, MSFT will not contractually commit that all Premier/Unified support tickets will be handled by US citizens, putting many agencies and contractors out of compliance.
 Fortunately, these agencies now have the ability to cut their MSFT support cost and receive superior support with US Cloud.

 With Government, DoD or Aerospace IT systems, security is of paramount concern.